pantheon-systems/documentation/source/_docs/new-relic.md

 #### Can I disable New Relic for a specific environment?

 We don't recommend turning off New Relic for any one environment as it makes troubleshooting errors and performance issues more difficult.
-However, you can [disable the New Relic Browser agent](#disable-new-relic-browser-monitoring-agent) if you encounter a situation where it is interfering with other systems, and you can also [write logic based on the environment](https://pantheon.io/docs/wp-config-php/#how-can-i-write-logic-based-on-the-pantheon-server-environment).
+However, you can [disable the New Relic Browser agent](#disable-new-relic-browser-monitoring-agent) if you encounter a situation where it is interfering with other systems, and you can also <a href="/docs/wp-config-php/#how-can-i-write-logic-based-on-the-pantheon-server-environment" data-proofer-ignore>write logic based on the environment</a>.

 ## See Also
 - [MySQL Troubleshooting With New Relic Pro](/docs/debug-mysql-new-relic/)